-There are few popular methods that most PMOs opt for when developing a project schedule, namely, Task-List, Gantt Chart, Calendars, Integrated Time Sheets, etc. Most websites provide free online software like “2-plan” that has an interactive Gantt Chart to help manage various scheduling components like employee availability, timesheets, or task allocations.
+There are a few popular methods that most PMOs opt for when developing a project schedule, namely, Task-List, Gantt Chart, Calendars, Integrated Time Sheets, etc. Most websites provide free online software like “2-plan” with an interactive Gantt Chart to help manage various scheduling components like employee availability, timesheets, or task allocations.

 Here is a brief idea of:

 This method documents a list of tasks for each employee in the project, either in a word processor or a spreadsheet.
 This simple method is ideal for any small project.
 A few, like Zoho, can be collaborated with websites, like Google+, to aid the employees in updating project status directly in the document.
-The drawback, though, is that a manual update is constantly required to track the progress of the project.
+However, the drawback is that a manual update is constantly required to track the project’s progress.

 Gantt Chart is a bar chart of the activity sequence against time.
-Each bar signifies a task with its start and end date, thus, representing the duration taken for completion.
-It also indicates an overlap of activities, dependencies between the tasks, and the start as well as the due date of the whole project.
-This tool is highly favored by most PMOs due to the visualization that helps to track the project better.
+Each bar signifies a task with its start and end date, representing the duration taken for completion.
+It also indicates an overlap of activities, dependencies between the tasks, and the project’s start and due date.
+Most PMOs highly favored this tool due to the visualization that helps to track the project better.
 The Gantt Chart is an efficient tool to report status updates and estimate the time required to complete the project.

 Calendars can be duplicated into many files with a unique name for each.
 Thus, enabling the possibility to create a calendar for every project registering every task.
-This way a timeline for the entire project is available.
-Calendars can be shared within employees.
+This way, a timeline for the entire project is available.
+Calendars can be shared with employees.
 The drawbacks to calendars are the inability to assign a task to each employee and the lack of representation of task dependencies.